 St Andrew’s is an inclusive school that respects and welcomes students of all faiths.
 We are also a school founded on principles of Christianity, and enjoy a positive relationship with St Andrew’s Cathedral.

-The Chaplaincy Department has two core aims: providing opportunities for students and staff to connect with the Christian faith as well as opportunities for all students, regardless of their personal faith, to serve the broader community through a range of programmes.
+The Chaplaincy Department has two core aims: providing opportunities for students and staff to learn about and connect with the Christian faith, as well as opportunities for all students, regardless of their personal faith, to serve the broader community through a range of programs.

 We encourage students to think critically and seriously about higher order issues of a philosophical nature.
 We also want them to develop a deep respect and love for those who think and believe differently to them.

-Many students at St Andrews do choose to profess their Christian faith and we seek to provide a supporting and encouraging environment where they can grow in their trust of Jesus.
-There are a variety of ways in which students can get involved, and the connections and relationships formed through Christian Ministry are long-lasting.
+Many students at St Andrew's do choose to profess their Christian faith and we seek to provide a supportive and encouraging environment where they can grow in their trust of Jesus as Lord.
+Students are invited to join one of the many age-based Cru groups at the school and attend a Christian camp (see below).

 Chapel Services at SACS